pshchelo/stackdev/heat-templates/asglb/README.rst

 Use it to load/release load on CPU and test the auto-scaling via Ceilometer.

-The script is taken from ``scripts/cpuload`` file from this very repo.
+The script is taken from ``scripts/heat/cpuload`` file from this very repo.

 TODO
 ====

-- create network and subnet on the fly
 - create nova key on the fly

   - expose the private key via template output